 Latin American Studies Internship

-TO APPLY: Please e-mail all application materials to Paloma Diaz (we encourage early applications and will begin interviewing applicants as soon as possible).
-The application package should include: (1) a résumé indicating language and computer skills; (2) a cover letter stating why you are interested in the position or positions (including research topics or disciplines of interest); (3) information about your spring schedule and available hours; and (4) the name and contact information of at least two UT faculty members or previous employers who are willing to provide us with references.
+Please e-mail all application materials to Paloma Diaz.
+The application package should include: (1) a résumé indicating language and computer skills; (2) a cover letter stating why you are interested in the position or positions (including research topics or disciplines of interest); (3) information about your planned fall schedule and available hours; and (4) the name and contact information of at least two UT faculty members or previous employers who are willing to provide us with references.
 (Note: The LLILAS Research Internship also requires a copy of your transcript.)